antnay/tcss460-auth-api/docs-2.0/rbac-guide.md

 // Authentication happens in authController.ts
 const token = jwt.sign(
     {
         id: account.account_id, // WHO you are
         email: account.email,
-        role: account.account_role    // WHAT you can do (used for authorization) },
+        role: account.account_role, // WHAT you can do (used for authorization) },
     jwtSecret,
     { expiresIn: '14d' }